rapid7/metasploit-framework/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
   Please fill out each section below, otherwise, your issue will be closed.
-This info allows Gatsby maintainers to diagnose (and fix!) your issue as quickly as possible.
+This info allows Metasploit maintainers to diagnose (and fix!) your issue as quickly as possible.

   Useful Links:
   - Wiki: https://github.com/rapid7/metasploit-framework/wiki